Arid BioCredit Pilot

 3.3 STUDY AREA

-The ORKCA (Orange River Karoo Conservation Area) landscape is located at joining point of the Succulent Karoo, Nama Karoo and Desert biomes, just north of the Orange River.
-It is a harsh dry landscape, characterised by frequent drought and unreliable rainfall.
-Mean annual rainfall in the landscape is ~125mm, mostly falling betweeen February and April, though this number fluctuates substantially, with many years showing rainfall amounts well below this annual mean.
-Though anecdotal, it is worth mentioning that farmers and landowners in the area have remarked that mean annual rainfall seems to be decreasing.
+The ORKCA landscape is located at the joining point of the Succulent Karoo, Nama Karoo and Desert biomes, just north of the Orange River.
+It is a dry landscape, characterised by frequent drought and unreliable rainfall.
+Mean annual rainfall in the landscape is ~125 mm, mostly falling betweeen February and April, though this number fluctuates substantially.
+Though anecdotal, landowners in the area have remarked that mean annual rainfall seems to be decreasing.

-The most common form of land use in the area is sheep farming, as the naturally occurring vegetation is not sufficient for cattle rearing.
+The most common land use in the area is sheep farming, as the naturally occurring vegetation is not sufficient for cattle rearing.
 Farmers divide their land with internal fences, and move sheep between large camps, based on grass availability.
 Sheep are left in camps at night and farmers attempt to remove as many predators as possible from their land to limit livestock losses.
 However, they still accept a lamb loss rate of approximately 30%, including both natural and predator inflicted mortality.
 Insufficient grass due to irregular rainfall is a big problem for farmers.
 Some farmers have goats as well as sheep.
 In the landscape it is generally assumed that 1 sheep requires 10-15 hectares of land.
-Lamb prices fluctuate, but lamb is currently sold for R81/kg, and 1 lamb weighs approximately 16-18kg.
-Farmers generally aim to earn R1million gross income per 1000 sheep.
+Lamb prices fluctuate, but lamb is currently sold for 81 ZAR/kg, and 1 lamb weighs approximately 16-18 kg.
+Farmers generally aim to earn ZAR 1 million gross income per 1000 sheep.
 The land north of the Orange River is also of significant interest to prospectors and miners.
 Historically, the region has been known for diamonds, however mining interest now is predominantly centered around lithium and tantalite.

 3.4 PROJECT TIMELINE

-Sampling for the Arid BioCredit Pilot Project is planned to begin in September 2024 with the deployment of camera traps and acoustic sensors.
-These devices will be deployed for a minimum of three months, with the current plan being to collect them in January 2025.
-The vegetation plot component of the pilot study is planned to begin in January 2025.
+Sampling for the Arid BioCredit Pilot Project will begin in September 2024 with the deployment of camera traps and acoustic sensors.
+These devices will be deployed for four months and collected in January 2025.
+The vegetation and carbon component of the pilot study will begin in March 2025.

 4. SURVEY DESIGN